 * Subject to the terms and conditions of the rider.

-In general, the more premiums you pay, the longer the guarantee will last.
-The amount, timing, and number of premium payments will impact the no-lapse guarantee.
-Any loans and withdrawals may also impact the no-lapse guarantee.
-Please note that, by paying only the premium required for the lifetime guarantee, you may be forgoing the potential to build tax-deferred cash value.
-While both UL and SUL Protector offer the potential to build cash value, this is not its main purpose.
+Please note that, by paying only the premium required for the guarantee, you may be forgoing the potential to build tax-deferred cash value.
+While these policies offer the potential to build cash value, this is not their primary purpose.

 Canceling your policy.

 If you choose to cancel your policy within a certain number of years, you will incur a surrender charge.
-For UL Protector, these charges apply for the first 20 years; for SUL Protector, they apply for the first 19 years; for UL Plus, they typically apply for the first 10 years, but may apply for a shorter amount of time at older ages.
+For SUL Protector, these charges apply for the first 19 years; for Essential UL, they apply for the first 14 years, but may apply for a shorter amount of time at older ages.
 The surrender charges may reduce the policy's cash surrender value in early years.
 The policy's cash surrender value is the accumulated value less the surrender charges and any outstanding loan.
-Other charges include, but are not limited to, premium-based administrative charges and monthly charges including the cost of insurance.
+Other charges include, but are not limited to, premium-based administrative charges and monthly charges, including the cost of insurance.